-The key Asian stock markets have opened the day on a negative note.
-Markets in Hong Kong (down 1.0%) and Korea (down 0.3%) are leading the losses in the region.
-Markets in China (down 0.2%) and Japan (down 0.1 %) are also trading weak.
-However, the Indian stock markets have opened the day on a positive note.
-All sectors are trading in the green led by capital goods and realty stocks.
+Asian stock markets have opened the day on a firm note.
+Stock markets in Hong Kong (up 3.6%), South Korea (up 3.1%) and Indonesia are leading the pack of gainers.
+However, markets in China (down 0.2%) are facing selling pressure.
+The Indian stock market have opened the day on a firm note.
+Banking, IT and metal stocks are leading the gains.